Dheerajjha451/Meet_Your_Pet/README.md

 ## About

-**Meet Your Pet** is not just an app, It's a bridge between loving homes and our furry friends waiting for their forever famillies.
+**Meet Your Pet** is not just a web application, It's a bridge between loving homes and our furry friends waiting for their forever famillies.
 With the help of cutting edge technologies, our application offers a unique way to help a stray dog meet a heartwarming family.

 ## How to Use?